History of Crete: Minoan civilization and Mycenaean Period

-By about the 15th century BC a massive volcanic explosion known as the Minoan eruption blew the island of Thera apart, casting more than four times the amount of ejecta as the explosion of Krakatoa and generating a tsunami in the enclosed Aegean that threw pumice up to 250 meters above sea level onto the slopes of Anaphi, 27 km to the east.
-Any fleet along the north shore of Crete was destroyed and John Chadwick suggests that the majority of Cretan fleets had kept the island secure from the Greek-speaking mainlanders.
-The sites, save Knossos, were destroyed by fires.
-Mycenaeans from the mainland took over Knossos, rebuilding some parts to suit them.
-They were in turn subsumed by a subsequent Dorian migration.

 Iron Age and Archaic Crete

 The collapse of the Mycenaean civilization was followed by the appearance of the first Greek city-states in the 9th century BC and the epics of Homer in the 8th century BC.
 Some of the Dorian cities that prospered on Crete during those times are Kydonia, Lato, Dreros, Gortyn and Eleutherna.

 Classical and Hellenistic Crete

 In the Classical and Hellenistic period Crete fell into a pattern of combative city-states, harboring pirates.
 In the late 4th century BC, the aristocratic order began to collapse due to endemic infighting among the elite, and Crete's economy was weakened by prolonged wars between city states.
 During the 3rd century BC, Gortyn, Kydonia (Chania), Lyttos and Polyrrhenia challenged the primacy of ancient Knossos.

 While the cities continued to prey upon one another, they invited into their feuds mainland powers like Macedon and its rivals Rhodes and Ptolemaic Egypt.
 In 220 BC the island was tormented by a war between two coalitions of cities.
 As a result, the Macedonian king Philip V gained hegemony over Crete which lasted to the end of the Cretan War (205–200 BC), when the Rhodians opposed the rise of Macedon and the Romans started to interfere in Cretan affairs.
 In the 2nd century BC Ierapytna (Ierapetra) gained supremacy on eastern Crete.